AWS S3

 Flushing By Interval

-The next flush time is calculated based on the time the previous flush completed (the last modified time of the file written to S3).
+The next flush time is calculated based on the time the previous flush completed (the last modified time of the object written to S3).
 Therefore, by design, the sink connector’s behaviour will have a slight drift based on the time it takes to flush records and whether records are present or not.
 If Kafka Connect makes no calls to put records, the logic for flushing won't be executed.
-This ensures a more consistent number of records per file.
+This ensures a more consistent number of records per object.

 Properties